ArkWist/chess/README.md

 ## About

-The first write was the product of test-driven development.
-This (more robust) verion was shaped through unit testing.
+This program was finished in three major writes; the first through test-drive development, the second through unit testing, and the third to improve legibility.

 Written for [The Odin Project](http://www.theodinproject.com/).
 See **[Project: OOP with Ruby](http://www.theodinproject.com/ruby-programming/oop)** for more information.